chrfrantz/NetLogo-Extension-DBSCAN/README.md

 The extension allows you to perform unsupervised density-based clustering of turtles/agents and patches based on specified variables or by proximity.
 The main advantage over supervised algorithms such as K-Means is that it is not necessary to specify the number of resulting clusters in advance.

 This extension supports all versions of [NetLogo](https://ccl.northwestern.edu/netlogo/) from 5 onwards.
 This version (0.5) is focused on Netlogo 7.
-Versions of this extension for Netlogo 5 up to Netlogo 6.4 are provided in the repository branch v6.1.
-This Readme covers aspects of all versions (apart from installation).
+Versions of this extension for NetLogo version 5 up to version 6.4 are provided in the repository branch v6.1 (including code examples).
+This Readme covers aspects specific to the latest extension version.

 The feature set of the extension varies depending on the NetLogo version, with full feature support since NetLogo 6 onwards (see details below).